Transform Your Ideas

 Here’s how it works: A male or female mold tool is mounted in a machine and a heated sheet is located over or under the tool.
 The vacuum is then applied to remove the air between the sheet and the mold.
 The vacuum is used to transfer the heated sheet into contact with the mold surface.
 The atmospheric pressure holds the sheet until the temperature decreases below its heat distortion temperature.

-- Lower tooling cost and faster turnaround times compared to injection molding
+- Lower tooling cost and faster turnaround times make thermoforming a great alternative to injection molding

 - High cosmetic features such as sharp detail and tight corner radii are required, optical aesthetics

 - Process of choice when deep drafts or undercuts are required

 - Embossed logos, design features, vents, etc. can be incorporated into the design

 - Mold texture or painted finishing (unlimited options)

 - Higher impact strength requirements compared to injection-molded parts due to no molding weld lines

 - Short (from 10pcs/year) to medium (up to 5000pcs/year) run requirements